Table of Contents

 16. Santiago de Compostela, Spain (journey time: 2.5 hours)

 Although most of Spain sits to the east of Portugal, the northern Portuguese border leads to several places of interest including Spanish cities, Vigo and Santiago de Compostela.
+If you’re completing a Spain and Portugal itinerary, this could be the perfect crossing point.

 Either can be visited from Porto as a day trip (ideally by car) but Santiago de Compostela, known as the end destination of the Camino de Santiago pilgrimage, has abundant religious heritage sites.
 The main one is the Cathedral of Santiago de Compostela, thought to be the burial site of St. James, the Biblical apostle.